Metacognition: a fancy word for something we all do every day

 alt

-2. What can teachers do to make sure they encourage metacognitive feelings in the classroom?
+What can teachers do to make sure they encourage metacognitive feelings in the classroom?

 The science is really clear on this: all humans are born with metacognition.
 Most people know whether they know something, or whether they don’t.
 Even if you ask a child, they almost always know if they understand something or not.
-That’s the simplest level of metacognition, or “System-1 metacognition”, which is based on feelings of knowing.
+That’s the simplest level of metacognition, or 'System-1 metacognition', which is based on feelings of knowing.

-System- 2 metacognition is the conceptual kind that we can educate and improve by getting wiser about our System-1 metacognitive feelings.
-We can teach pupils to spend more time studying what they have difficulty with, instead of just going over the concepts they find the easiest.
-We can help students become wiser about listening to their metacognitive feelings that tell them whether they really understand something.
+'System- 2 metacognition' is the conceptual kind that we can educate and improve by getting wiser about our System-1 metacognitive feelings.
+We can teach students to spend more time studying what they have difficulty with, instead of just going over what they find easy.
+We can help them recognise the feelings that tell them if they really understand something.

 One of the reasons why schools all over the world are teaching metacognition is because all students can (and should) make the most of their natural ability.